Rocked by Covid outbreaks, Copa America opens in Brazil

 Three sponsors — Mastercard, beer giant Ambev and alcoholic beverage company Diageo — pulled their branding from the tournament.

-Many players and coaches criticized the event, including the entire Brazilian national team.
+Many players and coaches criticized the event, including the entire Brazilian national team, and critics went to court to block it.

-Two opposition parties and a labor union filed lawsuits to block it on health grounds.

 Brazil’s Supreme Court ruled Thursday the tournament could go ahead — but ordered the government to submit an extensive health protocol.